 Royal courts are divided into three rather broad categories and three tiers.
 The categories are private law, public law, and penal law.
 The tiers are royal courts, appellate courts, and review courts.
 The parties which lose within a royal court may appeal to the appellate court.
 In case of conflicting decisions between various jurisdictions the various cases are reviewed by the review court as recommended by a royal judge.

-If a party loses within appellate court they may appeal to the High Tribunal.
-The High Tribunal may accept or reject an appeal as detailed in the constitution.
 At any time any party losing at any level may appeal to the King.
 However, it is highly unlikely the King's Court will intervene unless the appeal comes after being heard or dismissed by the High Tribunal.

 EXAMPLE: Mr. Smith and Mr. Jones have recently accepted citizenship and have been granted adjoining farms in Baron White's territories.
 About 2 years later Mr. Jones sharply prunes back an oak tree that was shading his garden.
 The oak tree' trunk, however, is well within Mr. Smith's land (by 3') and the tree dies over the next year.
 Shortly after Mr. Smith appears at baron White's manor and requests the Baron meet in court over Mr. Smith's demand for compensation for the lost tree.
 Both are directed to appear at the Baron's court the next Friday.